 Vehicle repair or maintenance is costlier compared to preventive maintenance.
 Reducing maintenance costs, improves your mileage consistency, thereby saving fuel costs.
 Driving on efficient routes reduces both the fuel and maintenance costs.

 The maintenance costs depend on how a fleet travels on planned routes efficiently.
 Fulfilling delivery schedules on efficient routes incurs lesser fuel, thereby reducing mileage costs.
-Riding a fleet on optimized routes becomes easier with a route planning software.
+Riding a fleet on optimized routes becomes easier with a multi-stop route planning software.

 How does route optimization reduce the maintenance costs of a fleet?